slightlyfaulty/stylus-native-loader/README.md

               /**
                * Callback that triggers right before Stylus compiles,
                * allowing access to the Stylus JS API and loader context.
                *
+               * Note: This is experimental and may prevent proper caching
+               * in Webpack.
+Use at your own risk.
+               *
                * @see https://stylus-lang.com/docs/js.html
                *